 A huge victory has been achieved with recently passed legislation that created a public education program about the snow & ice removal responsibilities of private property owners in Seattle.
 This has mandated the creation of a video PSA, and the sending of a mailer in Seattle utility bills about the importance of sidewalk clearing.
 This achievement is made possible by the advocacy efforts of Rooted in Rights through a campaign of collecting individual stories of people with disabilities reflecting on the difficulties of navigating the city in a snow emergency.
 Most notably, one of these videos was made by WACDA's Conrad Reynoldson.
-Watch the video again here.
+Watch the video again by clicking the button.

 Conversations on Tech and Social Justice: Kenny Salvini

 "Salvini: I read [on a] Christopher Reeves website a while ago that Seattle was always voted the most accessible city.
 You talk to anybody in the city, and they laugh.
 A good friend of mine, Conrad Reynoldson, is a lawyer and he’s done a lot of push for curb cuts and all these things within town... "

 Mariners Escape Rest Of Claims In ADA Suit Over Sightlines